Rockman-Blue/SANS_HHC_2024/Act 1/Frosty-Keypad.md

 ![Screenshot 2024-12-25 131909](https://github.com/user-attachments/assets/2de9ca2b-776c-4e39-9983-2d6ed9c532fe)

 After exploring the Act 1 island for a little bit, I talk to Morcel to learn more about the Frosty Keypad challenge.
 After talking to Morcel, I get three hints, which I read by clicking on the green "i" icon on the left hand side of the GUI.
 The hints are:
-* "See if you can find a copy of that book everyone seems to be reading these days.
-I thought I saw somebody drop one close by..."
+* See if you can find a copy of that book everyone seems to be reading these days.
+I thought I saw somebody drop one close by...
 * Well this is puzzling.
 I wonder if Santa has a seperate code.
 Bet that would cast some light on the problem.
 I know this is a stretch...but...what if you had one of those fancy UV lights to look at the fingerprints on the keypad?
 That might at least limit the possible digits being used...
 * Hmmmm.
 I know I have seen Santa and the other elves use this keypad.
 I wonder what it contains.
 I bet whatever is in there is a National Treasure!